 South via Pacific Motorway.
 Allow 1 hour to the Gold Coast.

-Skip Surfers Paradise.
+Skip Surfers Paradise (unless the kids need the theme parks).
 Burleigh Heads has the best surf, best food and best headland walk on the Gold Coast.
+HOTA arts precinct nearby.
 James Street precinct for coffee and breakfast.

 Currumbin Wildlife Sanctuary (excellent).
 The Tweed Coast's surf beaches (Cabarita, Hastings Point) are among the most beautiful on the east coast and almost empty.